Burlington Literature Group

 Michael L. Sevy – Literature Group

 …Currently co-leading the Literature Group, Michael recently retired from a career beginning in advertising (including writing and editing for various trade magazines) then working as a database administrator for a financial software company.
 Composing and playing music from punk rock to ambient and classical minimalism has been a constant throughout.
-A fiction writer, he has been published in 3:AM Magazine.
+A fiction writer, he has been published in 3:AM Magazine, minor literature[s] and Burning House Press.

 Michael tries to keep the Lit Group weekly sessions lively with an emphasis on deep analysis of difficult works and explorations of experimental prose and form.
 Leaning toward long, slow non-narrative fiction in his own reading, favorite authors include László Krasznahorkai, Clarice Lispector, Natsume Sōseki, Marguerite Duras, Robert Musil and Georges Perec.